 Joy to the World: Joyful Photography From Across Canada

-The holidays bring immense joy, indeed!
-Jen St. Louis of Elmira, Ont. beautifully captures the magic and splendour of Christmas with this striking shot.
+The holidays themselves can bring immense joy—even during a year as tumultuous as 2020.
+Jen St. Louis of Elmira, Ontario, beautifully captures the magic and splendour of the season with this striking shot.

 Our “Joy” Theme Pic Challenge inspired Cheryl Power of Newfoundland and Labrador to send us this cute photo.
 “My daughter Emily is my life, my happiness and my joy.
 I always put these two ornaments together on our tree—it just seems fitting,” she writes.